Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

-- Vary diet, avoid the use of shell fish, either avoid goldfish feeders OR feed goldfish feeders sparingly And gut load feeders with foods such as Spirulina 20 or similar high vitamin and mineral foods.
-Feed high quality pellets as well (or flakes if the fish will eat them).
+- Vary diet, avoid the use of shell fish, either avoid goldfish feeders OR feed goldfish feeders sparingly And gut load feeders with foods such as AAP Spirulina 20 or similar high vitamin and mineral foods.
+Feed high quality pellets or crumbles as well (or flakes if the fish will eat them).

 However since Freshwater fish do NOT drink the water around them, adding liquid vitamins to the water is not effective.
 Adding vitamin supplements to a fish food soak or slurry then gut loading larger fish is the best way to ensure the fish absorbs them.

 Unfortunately many in the hobby still believe anecdotal advice as per simply adding vitamins directly to the aquarium.
 HOWEVER an aquarium professional friend made an extensive study whereby the control group had no vitamins added and another group had vitamins added to the water and yet another had the vitamins added to the food.